skeenp/agol_backup/README.md

 **_NOTE:_** The GUI works, but is slow.
 It may appear to be locked up whilst connecting to an AGOL/Portal instance with a significant number of items.
 Patience is a virtue.

+**_ANOTHER NOTE:_** Config files are stored with passwords as plain text.
+You should store config files in your profile and not share them with others.
+Encryption may become a feature of this script but it is not within its current scope.

 ### backup_mgr.py

 This tool manages backs up and ArcGIS Online item to a local folder including definitions, data and features in the requested format